 CARB establishes the official list of eligible vehicles based upon vehicle emissions.

 CAV Decal History & Legislation

 The California legislature adopted programs outlined below to allow single occupancy use of select advanced clean cars in carpool lanes to promote the purchase and lease of the cleanest models.
 CAV decals are issued by the DMV to qualifying vehicles pursuant to CVC §§5205.5 and 21655.9.

 Assembly Bill (AB) 544, signed into law in October 2017, put into place a new program beginning January 1, 2019 that continues to allow single-occupant use of carpool lanes for qualifying vehicles.
-The color for these new decals will change every year, starting with Purple for 2019.
+The color for these new decals will change every year, starting with purple for 2019, and orange for 2020.
 Learn more

 Expired Legacy Decal Programs

 White decals are no longer being issued, and are no longer valid as of January 1, 2019.
 They were available to an unlimited number of qualifying zero emission vehicles (ZEVs).
 Vehicles that qualified were 100% battery electric or hydrogen fuel cell electric vehicles.
 The White decal program also included certain alternative-fueled vehicles, such as advanced CNG that were certified to California's most stringent emission standards at that time.
 All vehicles also met the United States EPA ILEV standard for fuel vapor emissions.

 - This law was initially enacted in 1999 (AB 71) with an original expiration date of January 1, 2008

 - The expiration date was first extended in 2006 to January 1, 2011

 - The expiration date was extended a second time in 2010 to January 1, 2015